igormcoelho/wd-ultra-mycloud-owncloud/README.md

 ## limiting number of apache instances (MPM)

-Apache was consuming too much memory (I only have 1GB) and leaving a lot of work to SWAP.
+Apache was consuming too much memory (I only have 1GB) and leaving a lot of work to SWAP (even my SSH sessions suddently got slow...).
 So, default MPM was giving too much instances on memory (around 13, each with 180MB), so I limited that.
 Edit `/etc/apache2/mods-enabled/mpm_prefork.conf`, my values are (around 8 servers now):
 ```
 <IfModule mpm_prefork_module>
 	StartServers	          3